Golo Brdo, Brda

 Golo Brdo (/sl/) is a small village in the Municipality of Brda in the Littoral region of Slovenia, right on the border with Italy.

+Church

-The local church, built on a small hill outside the village, is dedicated to the Virgin Mary and belongs to the Parish of Kožbana.
+The local church, dedicated to Mary on the Lake (Sveta Marija na jezeru), was built on a small hill outside the village.
+The reference to a lake is due to subterranean water below the church.
+The church belongs to the Parish of Kožbana.